-Thailand is home to some of the best snorkelling and diving sites in Asia.
+Thailand is home to some of the best diving and snorkelling sites in Asia.
 Whatever your level of experience, there are plenty of options if you’re looking for underwater adventures on your next holiday.
 And with a well-established infrastructure, snorkelling and diving in Thailand is excellent value for money and easy to arrange when you arrive.
 Thailand’s islands and warm tropical waters are ideal for snorkelling while serious divers are also well catered for with the chance to enjoy a live-aboard experience.
-To help inspire you for future trips, we’ve selected 12 of the best locations in Thailand for snorkelling and diving.
+To help inspire you for future trips, we’ve selected a dozen of the best locations in Thailand for diving and snorkelling.

 Most tourists travelling through Chumphon are en route to the well-established locations of Ko Tao, Ko Pha Ngan and Ko Samui.
 But for those who are able to spend time in Chumphon, the colourful corals and diverse marine life found around the coastline and islands of Mu Ko Chumphon National Park make them a rewarding destination for snorkelers and divers.
 Ko Langka Jiew, Ko Ngam Yai, Ko Ngam Noi, Ko Ran Ped and Ko Ran Kai are all excellent choices for underwater adventures in Chumphon.